 side entrance on Calle de la Scuola with its very projecting canopy (see

-below left) is the original 14th Century façade and features Byzantine
+right) is the original 14th century façade and features Byzantine

 palm-leaf detailing.
 It was restored in 2006 by